 A lot of people actually don't require coaching in and of itself, but what they do need is someone who fully believes in them, who sees the magnificence inside them and helps them to discover that for themselves.

 So when I let people know that I am a full-time employee working Monday to Sunday, and I'm never going to take a break, what I'm really saying is, “I am available for you.
 I am here for you.
 I am going to be a rock inside your life.
 Maybe you've got a whole bunch of instability or uncertainty happening in your life; I am not going to be one of those things that is unstable or uncertain.
 I am going to be here, a solid rock, for you, and I'm going to believe in you every step of the way.”
 And that’s how to grow your coaching business!

 The employee frame is basically wrapping an idea around what coaching is.
 And once the client understands very, very deeply that you are now an employee of their company, and your job description is to make sure that they achieve their results in life, it becomes crystal clear to them what coaching really is all about.

-So that is the employee frame.
+So that is the employee frame, and that’s how to get your first coaching client and how to grow your coaching business!
 I hope you enjoyed it, and I hope it was valuable for you.
-Make sure you practice it before you go out there and utilize it.
+Make sure you practice it before you go out there and utilise it.
 But again, just wrap a frame around what it is you do and you'll already start to see the changes.